GDP by Industry

 How are we doing?

-GDP data is often used to illuminate the industrial structure of an MSA.
-Tucson has an unusually large share of GDP related to government activity, compared to Arizona and the nation.
+GDP data help illustrate the industrial structure of an MSA.
+Tucson has a larger share of GDP from government activity than Arizona or the nation.
 This reflects the concentration of federal civilian and military installations in the area, as well as the presence of the University of Arizona, which boosted activity in the state government sector.

 Why is it important?

-Gross domestic product provides important information on the value of goods and services produced by labor and property located in a geographic area during a period of time.
-It is also one key measure of income flows to factors of production, like labor and capital.
-After adjustment for inflation, it tells us how economic output is growing (or not) over time.
-It also provides key information on the industrial mix of regions, so that we know what sectors are larger or smaller.
-In turn, this gives us key insights into how global and national events (like the federal sequester) may impact local growth compared to other areas.
+Gross domestic product (GDP) measures the value of goods and services produced by labor and property located in a geographic area during a period of time.
+It is also a key measure of income flows to factors of production, such as labor and capital.
+After adjusting for inflation, GDP helps us understand how economic output changes over time.
+GDP also provides insight into a region's industrial structure by showing which sectors contribute most to economic activity.
+Understanding a region’s industrial structure can help explain how national and global events impact local economic growth.
+For example, regions with large government sectors may be more sensitive to changes in federal spending.

 How do we compare?

-The government share of GDP in the Tucson MSA was larger than the U.S. because the local area had larger shares in federal civilian, federal military, and state and local activity.
+Tucson’s larger government share reflects the region’s concentration of federal civilian and state and local government activity.
 Federal civilian and military activity in Tucson was roughly double the national average, as a share of GDP in 2016.
-The state and local GDP share was also larger in Tucson, reflecting the presence of the University of Arizona.
+The state and local government share was also higher in Tucson, reflecting the presence of major public institutions such as the University of Arizona.

 What are the key trends?

-The Great Recession hit real GDP growth in the Tucson MSA hard, with a decline of 6.4% in 2009.
-That was much worse than the U.S. decline of 2.6% but slightly better than the 8.2% decline for Arizona.
-Tucson’s real GDP growth rebounded in 2010 but remained below Arizona and national rates until 2016 when Tucson exceeded the national rate.
+The Great Recession had a significant impact on economic output in the Tucson MSA, with real GDP declining by 6.4% in 2009.
+That was substantially larger than the U.S. decline of 2.6% but slightly smaller than Arizona's decline of 8.2%.
+Tucson's real GDP growth rebounded in 2010 but generally remained near or below state and national growth rates until 2016, when Tucson's growth exceeded the national rate.
+Since then, Tucson has generally outpaced the nation in real GDP growth until 2022 and then again in 2024.

 How is it measured?

 Gross domestic product at the national level is measured both by spending and by income to factors of production (labor and capital).
-At the state level, measurement is by income to factors of production only.
-Thus, these data provide measures of GDP by industry, but not by the traditional spending components (consumption, investment, government, net exports).
+At the state level, GDP is measured using income as the only factor of production.
+Thus, these data provide estimates of GDP by industry, but not by the traditional spending components (consumption, investment, government, net exports).
 It is “gross” in the sense that it includes funds set aside to replace capital equipment that is wearing out.
 In other words, it includes depreciation.
-Metropolitan area data are derived from the state estimates by “sharing out” state activity by industry.
-Advance estimates use local data on wages by industry for this purpose, while revised estimates use earnings estimates.
-Advance data are subject to large revisions.
-GDP data come from the U.S. Bureau of Economic Analysis and is available annually for states, MSAs, and counties.
+GDP data are produced by the U.S. Bureau of Economic Analysis and are available annually for states and counties.
+The BEA discontinued publication of Metropolitan Statistical Area (MSA) GDP estimates after 2023.